 If you’re considering starting your own business, you probably have done some research and have a checklist of what you need to have in place to start off on the right foot.
 That list might include a business plan, marketing strategy, financial goals, or a host of other things that are key to building a thriving business.

-It is just as important, however, to have a strong team of professionals in place who have expertise in critical business areas who can support you and guide your business towards a successful future.
-Whether you have recently become self-employed or are exploring the idea of starting your own company, building a reliable A Team is key to success.
+It is just as important, however, to have a strong team of professional partners in place who have expertise in critical business areas who can support you and guide your business towards a successful future.
+Whether you have recently become self-employed or are exploring the idea of starting your own company, building a reliable team of professional partners is key to success.
 Consider adding these four contributors as people you can have on call.

 1. An Accountant

 Every independent professional with a growing business needs to have an accountant that they can reach out to for a quick question or a deeper dive.
 An accountant should know the state laws where you operate your business as well as federal tax codes and deductions and how they apply to your business.

 This person should know the areas where you can save and make sure your financial ducks are in a row so you can avoid any potential issues with the IRS.
 Your accountant may also have a strong background or knowledge in your area of expertise.
 They should be just as committed to seeing your business succeed as you are.

 All of the work you do should be supported by solid legal documentation.
 And, any bug decisions you make should be reviewed for any legal needs or ramifications.
 A knowledgeable, seasoned attorney who understands your business sector and any special and/or regulatory issues you might encounter can be a big help in avoiding future legal roadblocks.

 Ask fellow independent consultants or entrepreneurs if they have any recommendations, and speak to a few people before choosing an attorney who will be your go-to person.
 Depending on the nature of your work, keep in mind that you may need more than one attorney to handle different issues.